truongconghiep/CarND-Vehicle-Detection/CarND_Vehicle_Detection_writeup.md

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-I decided to search random window positions at random scales all over the image and came up with this (ok just kidding I didn't actually ;):
+I decided to use the function [find_car](https://github.com/truongconghiep/CarND-Vehicle-Detection/blob/9f4264e3ea43335af99936a2cc4c163e36da1bc8/lesson_functions.py#L165), provived in the lessons for the implementation of sliding window.

 ![alt text][image3]